Ronitydv/rps-attendance-system/README.md

-# RPS School Attendance System
+# RPS School Attendance System by Ronit yadav

 A comprehensive web-based attendance management system for RPS School's Class 11 Non-Medical A, built with HTML, CSS, and JavaScript.